cpitman/cpitman.github.io/_posts/2017-01-03-monitoring-openshift-for-service-providers.md

 into ElasticSearch, usually utilized when using Kibana to perform ad-hoc analysis of logs.
-But we can also submit our own queries to ElasticSearch as part of a monitoring solution, or deploy a custom external Fluentd aggregator to forward log data to our moniotring solution.
+But we can also submit our own queries to ElasticSearch as part of a monitoring solution, or deploy a custom external Fluentd aggregator to forward log data to our monitoring solution.
 4. HAProxy: The default routing solution for OpenShift is HAProxy, meaning that all external communication into OpenShift is reverse-proxied by HAProxy.
 HAProxy provides a status endpoint that can be used to see which backends are returning